-- A person driving a vehicle with 0.08 percent blood alcohol content or more, or while under the influence of an inhalant or controlled substance (also based upon officers discretion)

-- Fine: Up to \$6,250 (Jailable)
+- A person driving a vehicle with 0.08 percent blood alcohol content or more, or while under the influence of an inhalant or controlled substance (can also be based upon an officer's discretion).
+Oregon DMV can suspend licenses upon conviction. - Fine: Up to \$6,250 (Jailable)

-- Offense: Misdemeanor/ Felony- (813.010)
+• Offense: Misdemeanor/ Felony- (813.010)